grishanaROCKSTAR/VTUBERSuser/README.md

 # Welcome to README.md!
-This script was created by grishanya
+This script was created by grishanya (EXPEREMENTAL BRANCH)

 Script is open-source and free.
-You can use it via .exe file or via Python3 in a console.
-If you want to ask me about this script, or(and) modificate it, please DM grishanya at discord: grishanya1499
+You can use it via Python3 in a console.
+This branch has not a compilated .exe file If you want to ask me about this script, or(and) modificate it, please DM grishanya at discord: grishanya1499
 Remember: If you modificated this script (e.g. Added new language or added a VTuber in database.log file) DM ME!
 And I'll check your commits and publish it on GitHub.